Parametric and Generative Forecasts of EPEX Day-Ahead Energy Market Curves: Data availability

-ERA5, ENTSO-E, Investing.com, and RTE data are publicly accessible (free registration may be required).
+ERA5, ENTSO\char45 E, Investing.com, and RTE data are publicly accessible (free registration may be required).
 EPEX SPOT data are proprietary and cannot be redistributed by the authors; equivalent access can be obtained directly from EPEX SPOT/EEX under their licensing terms.

-{\bf Declaration of generative AI and AI-assisted technologies in the manuscript preparation process} During the preparation of this work the authors used ChatGPT in order to assist in language editing, rewriting paragraphs for clarity, and retrieving bibliographic information from publicly available sources.
+{\bf Declaration of generative AI and AI\char45 assisted technologies in the manuscript preparation process} During the preparation of this work the authors used ChatGPT in order to assist in language editing, rewriting paragraphs for clarity, and retrieving bibliographic information from publicly available sources.
 After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.